 TitlesAssociate Professor of Double Bass

-Randall Zigler joined the Conservatory in 2019 and is an associate professor of double bass.
+Randall Zigler joined the Conservatory in 2019 and is an associate professor of double bass and contemporary classical music.

 Hailed as “a revelation” for his “astounding agility…voiced with a beautiful baritone,” Zigler enjoys a highly active and varied career as an orchestral and chamber musician throughout New England and New York.